 Marketing automation software can prove quite useful in this regard, as it gives you a good idea of where in the sales process, your leads and prospects are and whether they’re ready for a sales discussion.

 Through data-driven marketing, you can get such information and much more.
-You can study behavior pattern, buying strategies, and other movements of your prospects or customers quiet clearly.
+You can study behavior patterns, buying strategies, and other movements of your prospects or customers quite clearly.

-More than 40% of organizations have scattered data that fails to provide any actionable insights to sales teams.
-Moreover, in today’s competitive marketplace, sales teams cannot function or make decisions based on a hunch, gut-feeling, mere predictions, or guesswork.
+In today’s competitive marketplace, sales teams cannot function or make decisions based on a hunch, gut feeling, mere predictions, or guesswork.
 Thus, sales teams need analytics that only data can provide.

 The real benefit of the data-driven approach is an insight into the sales funnel.
 Sales funnel the best source to determine which prospects or customers to contact, when to do it and how.
 It will also help you drive decisions regarding which channels to use to reach them, how much revenue can be earned, and even predicting the leads: conversion ratio.